top of page

 Shark Watch SA is independently managed by a member of the public who has no marine biology background or contacts in the state or federal government.
 Anton Covino established the project in 2014 as an extension of his high school research project and has been independently coordinating its operations since it began.
 In October 2023, Anton ceased all operations associated with Shark Watch SA.

 In December 2024, Shark Watch SA re-commenced with Anton adopting a new collaborative approach to all projects by incorporating community knowledge and expertise into an exciting array of citizen science shark monitoring initiatives.
 Anton now has one Community Engagement Representative aboard the team, as well as several recreational drone volunteers and field reporters from around the state.
-The plan is to bridge vital communication errors between community and state government.
+Our plan is to bridge vital communication errors between the community and state government sector, improving awareness and exposure to state shark sighting information.

 How is Shark Watch SA Contributing to Local Shark Research?